 The second pattern: a Series A round is underway and investors start asking about GDPR, data protection, and breach response.
 The founder can’t answer confidently, which signals immaturity and slows the round.

-Both of these are preventable with 4-6 weeks of focused work.
+Both of these are preventable with weeks of focused work.
+We can get it done in as little as 2 weeks.

 Regulations we cover for SaaS